 The point-to-point race has a course with natural single-track, some gravel as well as technical elements.
 There are several alternative lines and overtaking opportunities.
 Expect a winning time around 15–20 minutes.

-The short circuit stage uses a fast-paced, technically easy course that alternates among fun single-track, easy elements and fine gravel stretches.
+The short circuit race has a fast-paced, technically easy course that alternates among fun single-track, easy elements and fine gravel stretches.
 Expect shoulder-to-shoulder challenges in this course!
-There are “bonus seconds” for the first eight riders at each round and at the finish.
-The bonus seconds are designed to give the short circuit stage more “weight” in the total stage race time so that the XCO stage doesn’t dominate completely.
-Here the winning time for men is about 25 minutes.
+Here the winning time for Elite men and women is about 25 minutes.

-The cross-country Olympic stage has several long stretches of natural single-track, shorter gravel stretches, technical elements with alternative lines, and many good overtaking opportunities.
-It’s a fun course to ride and a fun course for spectators because the riders pass the arena many times per lap.
+The cross-country Olympic race has several long stretches of natural single-track, shorter gravel stretches, technical elements with alternative lines, and many good overtaking opportunities.
+It’s a fun course to ride and a fun course for spectators.
 Expect a winning time of about 1 hour 15 minutes for men.

 This is a great race weekend that doesn’t totally drain you, so you can get back to training quite fast.